BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - LSP MUST validate the request fields.
 LSP MUST return a `-32602` error in case of an invalid request field.
   - %invalid_property% MUST be one of the fields in the request body.
 MUST use `.` to separate nested fields.
-  - %human_message% MUST be a human description of the error.
   - Example: `{ "property": "open.client_connection_string_or_pubkey", "message": "Invalid pubkey" }`.

-> **Rationale %human_message%** It's not always clear why the request field is invalid.
-This is a developer hint and SHOULD NOT be shown to the client.

 - LSP MUST validate the `coupon_code` field and return an error if the coupon is invalid.

 > **Rationale coupon_code validation** The client should be informed if the coupon code is invalid.
-Ignoring the invalid code and creating an invoice without the discount is not a good user experience.
+Ignoring the invalid code and creating an invoice without the discount is not good UX.
 Ignoring the invalid code will also NOT prevent anybody bruteforcing the coupon code because the client will still detect if the LSP has given a discount.

 - LSP MAY reject a client by it's node_id or IP.
 In this case, the LSP MUST return a `1001` error.
-  - %human_message% MUST be a human description of the error.
-MAY simply be "Client rejected".
+  - %human_message% MAY simply be "Client rejected".
   - Example: `{ "message": "Node id banned." }`.

-> **Rationale %human_description%** The LSP may want to explain to developers why the client was rejected.
-This is optional so the LSP MAY simply return "Client rejected".
-This message SHOULD NOT be shown to the user.

 ### 2.1 lsps1.get_order